mcgrew/dwrandomizer/README.md

 MP requirements for spells are adjusted to be the same as those in the remakes.

+### Randomized Weapon Shops

+Weapon shop inventory will now be random.
+Every shop will have 5-6 random items.

+### Buffed HEAL

+The HEAL spell will now have a range from 10-25 instead of 10-17.

+### Earlier REPEL

+REPEL will now be learned at level 8 instead of 15.

 ### Outside
-Outside doesn't always return you to where you'd expect it to, though it is predictable.
+OUTSIDE doesn't always send you to where you'd expect it to, though it is predictable.
 It's not a bug, it's a feature.
 Kappa

+## Usage:

+### Windows

+If you have a ROM from the GoodNES set, you can just drag and drop the ROM file onto the exe.
+This will generate a new ROM in the same directory as the exe.
+If This doesn't work, you will need to run the application from a command prompt.
+The command would is:

+  dwrandomizer C:\path\to\dragon_warrior_rom.nes

+See below for other command line options.

+### Linux & Mac OS

+Run the python script from the command line:

+  python dwrandomizer.py /path/to/dragon_warrior_rom.nes

+See below for other command line options.

-### Command line arguments:
+## Command line arguments:

 #### positional arguments:
   filename              The rom file to use for input